hiteshsahu/Dali-Doodle/README.md

 ![Alt text](https://github.com/hiteshsahu/Dali-PaintBox/blob/master/intro.jpg "Intro Screen")

-This package structe of this Project is done like an art box were :
+This package structe of this Project is done like an art box :-
 * Canvas :- hold android canvases and play the role of drawing Item surface
 * Colorbox :- does the job to generate android paints and colors for drawing